Current Road ConditionsUpdated: April 21 2020 10:53 AM PDT

-All roads are open and clear with no restrictions.
-Take the short, easy drive to So Cal's Closest Winter Resort.
+All roads are open and clear.
+Enjoy the easy drive to Southern California's closest winter resort.

 SoCal Travel Information